 I have never eaten more delicious fish.
 We ate it right down to the skin which, with few bones, was all that remained.
 Frank had eaten part of the head, which he stated was more nutritious.
 This dish cannot be duplicated for flavour from frozen fish that you can purchase from the supermarket.
 I have eaten fish in expensive hotel dining rooms where the entree was soggy and bland in flavour because the original pristine taste was long lost during cold storage.

 Again on the Deer River, but two years later, Big Nick Lenni taught me how to cook a moose nose.
-We are traveling in a brigade of seven boats and several canoes containing Chipewyan hunters and their families.
+We are travelling in a brigade of seven boats and several canoes containing Chipewyan hunters and their families.
 Two weeks out of Meadow Lake, Ab and I, in the lead of the brigade, shot a young bull moose as he stood at the river's edge.
 We horsed the carcass ashore and cut up the meat, loading it all in the boat, including the head and hide.

 Nick cut off the nose and stripped it through the nostrils onto a forked willow.
 He burned off the hair and blistered the skin over the campfire so that the outer layer could be peeled off.
 The nose, now about the size of a large coconut and of similar colour was cut into chocolate-bar-shaped pieces and boiled for about two and one-half hours.
 I sliced off apiece with my hunting knife and tasted the dubious-looking serving.
 I had to admit that the taste was good.
 It had a distinctive taste similar to smoked fat pork, with a hint of birch and willow, jack pine tips and water lilies on which this animal feeds.
 Thereafter we never discarded the nose of the moose.